Create a REST API in PHP

 define('REST_AUTH_TOKEN', 'REST_AUTH_TOKEN'); // Authorization token

-Create a Database Layer File
+Step 2: Create a Database Helper Functions

 db.php